AngleProtocol/merkl-contracts/README.md

 - `ETH_NODE_URI`
 - `ETHERSCAN_API_KEY`

-You can copy paste the `.env.example` file into `.env` and fill with your keys/RPCs.
+You can copy paste the `.env.hardhat.example` or `.env.foundry.example` file into `.env` and fill with your keys/RPCs.

 Warning: always keep your confidential information safe.